Severe Thunderstorm Watch in effect

 Extras

-Isolated severe storms are possible Monday afternoon with hail and damaging wind being the primary threat.
+Isolated flooding and severe storms are possible Friday afternoon through the evening.

 icons go here